canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 ### Identify as an employee of the Government of Canada

-Employees must use their full name and Government of Canada email address for all code contributions to public repositories while acting within the scope of their duties or employment.
+Employees should use their full name and Government of Canada email address for all code contributions to public repositories while acting within the scope of their duties or employment.

 ### Community